syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 <tr>
 <td>
 ShowMarker</td><td>
-Gets or sets the bool value that disables or enables the marker.</td></tr>
+Gets or sets the boolean value that disables or enables the marker.</td></tr>
 <tr>
 <td>
 Symbol</td><td>